Wai30Yan/personal-blog/content/blogs/go-struct-json-tmpl/index.md

 ---
-title: "(In Progress) Practicing Go with Struct, Json, API and Templates"
+title: "Practicing Go with Struct, Json, API and Templates"
 date: 2023-02-23
 draft: false
 description: "All the shortcodes available in Blowfish."